Planning a family vacation for the mid-year school holiday?

 3. Stay loyal to one airline

 Rack up on a frequent flyer miles by traveling with the same airline.
-After a few family vacations, you would probably have enough to get a decent discount on the next ticket you buy.
+After going on a few family vacations, you’d probably have enough to get a discount on your next ticket!

 4. Ditch the plane, travel by land

 If you’re traveling to Europe, consider ditching airplanes altogether and take a train or a bus instead.
 It’s cheaper, eliminates the hassle of airports, and can be even faster than planes if you go with the fast train companies like Eurostar or Thalys.

 Tip: Take an overnight train to save on an additional nights’ hotel stay.
 It’ll also be less disruptive to your kids’ sleeping schedules.

 5. Optimise your meals

 When dining out, look out for “kids eat free” promotions at restaurants and hotels.
 If your accommodation has a kitchen, head to the grocery store and stock up on milk, cereal, and bread to save money on breakfast.
 For the day out, bring snacks along in case you get hungry between meals!

 Bottled water is usually more expensive at tourist attractions, so bring your own and fill it up at drinking fountains.
 It can also double up as a snack container.

 7. Stock up on sunscreen